 Irrespective of the size of your business, you need to be watching, listening, learning, thinking more than you’ve ever done.
 I said earlier that Brexit is a train coming to our shores.
 It may be a huge vehicle of prosperity or a business’ version of the Grim Reaper.

 Your job now is to be on your guard and be ready to take a bold step to ensure your business survives and thrives.
 Your business needs to be lean and flexible, like a boxer swiftly moving out of the corner as their opponent steps in for the knockout blow.

-We have been in the information age for some time now, and it is imperative that business owners wake up and realise that business intelligence through information gathering is critical to medium and long term survival.
-This coupled with robust computer security will help you make the right decisions whilst simultaneously protect you from your competitor.
+We have been in the information age for some time now, and it is imperative that business owners wake up and realise that business intelligence through information gathering is critical in helping them to survive in the medium to long term.
+This, coupled with robust computer security, will help you make the right decisions whilst simultaneously protecting your business from its competitors.